twistafries/NMS-Inventory/ReadMe.txt

 Requirements:
 	must install php version 5 and above (prefer 7.*.*) must install composer
-	must install laravel 5.6 or above must intall wamp or xamp
+	must install laravel 5.6 or above using composer must intall wamp or xamp

-Create a laravel project using the command "composer create-project laravel/laravel project" from the folder "C:\Users\<User>\project" copy the "vendor" folder in the root folder of the findITWebsite project.
+Using cmd Create a laravel project using the command "composer create-project laravel/laravel project" from the folder "C:\Users\<Username>\project" copy the "vendor" folder in the root folder of the findITWebsite project.

 HOSTING STEPS:
 1.)
 Edit the httpd-vhost.conf in the location "C:\xampp\apache\conf\extra\httpd-vhost.conf" or "C:\wamp\bin\Apache#.#.#\conf\httpd.conf" and add the directory of the project.
 Example below: